-Y-DNA37 - 37 Marker Test: tests the Y chromosome for genetic matches between males.
-Results are placed in FTDNA's Y-DNA database and when 2 people show identical or near identical results, they will inform both parties if both have signed the FTDNA Release Form.
-A perfect match of 37 markers means that the two individuals matching shared a common ancestor in recent times.The customer receives a Certificate & a Report generally describing Y-DNA sequencing and the meaning of probability between matches.
+Y-DNA37 - 37 Marker Test: Results are placed in FTDNA's Y-DNA database and when 2 people show identical or near identical results, FTDNA will email both parties (if they have signed the FTDNA Release Form).
+A perfect match of 37 markers means that the two individuals shared a common ancestor perhaps 350 hundred years ago.
+Your personal my FTDNA page or dashboard will link you with matches, haplogroup origins, maps, FAQ, and other interesting items.

 It is always possible to upgrade to have more markers tested after an initial test.
 And there are a growing number of additional tests available to confirm additional items and help understand deep ancestry.

 MtDNA tests that track the female line from your mother to her mother and on back are available for those that might also wish to order these tests at group rates.
 This test is very useful for identifying the haplogroup of your maternal line.

-Here are Some Questions and Answers.
-See bottom of page for links to more information.
+Here are some questions and answers.
+See the bottom of the page for a link to more information.